The newly refurbished Café Qua... read more

 Nothing in life is free from risks and egg donation is no exception.
 The risks are, however, small and serious complications relatively uncommon.
 The following are the possible risks with their incidences in percentage terms in parentheses.

 Ovarian Hyperstimulation Syndrome is the most common serious complication.
 It is caused by the ovary producing too many eggs in response to the drug stimulation.
 The condition results in abdominal distension and discomfort.
-We specifically monitor the donation cycle for signs of this and, if they indicate, we would stop the programme.
-When ovarian hyperstimulation occurs it reverses completely over a matter of 1-2 weeks.
-It may become a more serious problem in a 1% of women undergoing egg donation and very rarely it can be life threatening.
+We specifically monitor the egg donors for signs of these and, if they indicate, we may stop the programme.
+When ovarian hyperstimulation occurs it reverses completely over a period of 1-2 weeks.
+It may become a more serious problem in 1% of women undergoing egg donation and very rarely it can be life threatening.
 Deaths have been reported as a result of OHSS but you are 10 times more likely to die following natural childbirth than from donating eggs.
 From the recipient's perspective there are virtually no dangers in the actual donation cycle.
 The only procedure to undergo is the replacement of the embryos which is a simple undertaking.
-The main risks relate to those of a pregnancy and specifically the possibility of an ectopic pregnancy or multiple pregnancy, the risk of which is increased in all woman undergoing IVF and related treatments.
+The main risks relate to those of a pregnancy and specifically the possibility of an ectopic pregnancy or multiple pregnancies, the risk of which is increased in all woman undergoing IVF and related treatments.

 If you require further information please contact the Centre for Reproductive Medicine at UHCW NHS Trust and ask for the Egg Donation coordinator, Sister in charge or one of the medical staff.
 Tel (024) 76968884 or (024) 76968889